 You can also contact the national office for opportunities on (914) 696-7000.

 Grants are awarded to adaptive tennis programs each year.
 The grants provide necessary funds for blossoming tennis programs to grow bigger and provide better service to their communities.
-The grant applications usually become available in March with an April deadline for submitting.
-Mark your calendars to revisit this site at that time to get in on this amazing opportunity.

 National Adaptive Championship